cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 On the [General][auth0tenantgeneral] tab go to the [API Authorization Settings][auth0tenantapiauth]
   - Set "Default Audience" to the Audience URL for the Application you are testing (e.g. https://your-api-id.auth0.com/api/v2/)
-  - Set "Default Directory" to **“Username-Password-Authentication"**
+  - Set "Default Directory" to **"Username-Password-Authentication"**

 Refer to the [Auth0 Tenant Settings documentation][auth0tenantsettingsdoc] for additional details.